ColaCap/ColaCap.github.io/_posts/2023-10-14-software-engineer-interview-guide.md

             * These are the questions that were actually asked by these companies in real interviews.
 Questions in real interviews are, many times, repeated especially for the 1st phone interviews.
             * Either pay for Leetcode subscriptions
             * Or use some other sources like [this](https://github.com/xizhengszhang/Leetcode_company_frequency)
             * Do as many from FAANGs and from the specific companies you are applying for.
 A lot of the questions used by FAANGs are of high quality _(I’m basing off of the link I linked above and not from the actual leetcode’s company tagged questions as I have not paid for the leetcode subscription)_.
-You’ve probably already solved many of the ones while doing the Grind 75 since many questions overlap.Do the ones that weren’t covered by Grind 75.
+You’ve probably already solved many of the ones while doing the Grind 75 since many questions overlap.
+Do the ones that weren’t covered by Grind 75.
         * Now, do 1 leetcode problem a day.
             * Choose any good question you want
                 * Focus on the topics you are weak on.